twostraws/whats-new-in-swift-5-4/README.md

 * Improved implicit member syntax
 * Multiple variadic parameters in functions
+* Creating variables that call a function of the same name
 * Result builders
 * Local functions now support overloading
 * Property wrappers are now supported for local variables